Before strike action

 We recommend that you set these up starting from the first day of strike action and leave on until the dispute is over.
 If you need help setting up an auto-response, see here.

-ON STRIKE: I am on strike today until [date] as part of Sheffield UCU’s industrial action to demand the return of the unreasonable Marking and Assment Boycott (MAB) deductions.
+ON STRIKE: I am on strike today until [date] as part of Sheffield UCU’s industrial action.
 Your email will not be read and you will need to resend it on [date].

-ACTION SHORT OF A STRIKE: I am working to contract as part of Sheffield UCU’s industrial action to demand the return of the unreasonable Marking and Assment Boycott (MAB) deductions.
+ACTION SHORT OF A STRIKE: I am taking part in action short of a strike (ASOS) as part of Sheffield UCU’s industrial action.
 There may be a delay in my response due to workload issues.

 You might like to include links to further information about the disputes in your out-of-office messages, or direct any students you work with to alternative sources of support.